What is CLIPs?

 Additional Class URLs - Input up to two URLs to display them on the class home page.

 Associated Classes - You can combine other classes with this class.
-The updates you make, messages you send, and the materials you upload will appear in all associated classes in CLIPs and Blackboard.
+The updates you make, messages you send, and the materials you upload will appear in all associated classes in CLIPs.

 Instructor's Class Notelines – Use this space to enter your syllabus, assignments, or other information you want your students to see on the class home page.